How To: Strengths-Based Goal Setting

 While there are numerous ways of reaching the end result, we tend to choose the paths based on what others say is the best way.
 No wonder – it’s a very efficient way of thinking and goal setting.
 If only it was not flawed.
 It completely disregards differences of strengths among people.
 In simple terms, what works for me – won’t work for you.

 So what happens when you still go ahead with applying that ‘universal wisdom’ in your life?
-Not only it is difficult to maintain the motivation for doing what you are not interested in, you also don’t see the desired results.
+Not only it is difficult to maintain the motivation and positive thinking for doing what you are not interested in, you also don’t see the desired results.
 Can you guess what happens next?
 The resolution is left abandoned.

 Same goes for the weight loss example.
 If you have never been good at sports and you don’t really enjoy doing it, you can probably do more harm than good by suddenly starting to go to the gym every day.
 Instead, perhaps, you love cooking.
 Why not investing spare time in getting those cooking skills to the next level?
 So fast food will never seem like an option.
 The result is the same – much healthier lifestyle and weight loss, while you do what you love.